hackclub/hackclub/workshops/interactive_maps/README.md

     }
 }
 ```
 This snippet declares a variable named map, which corresponds to the map element in our html file.
 Then it creates a function named changeImage() with the parameter 'location'.
 When we call this function from our html file with specific values like 'ocean' or 'residential', (These values passed into parameters are called arguments.) they call on the actual function from the JS file.
-Inside the function, is an IF -ELSE IF statement.
+Inside the function, is an if else-if statement.
 It does exactly what it means.
 If the location argument is 'beach', set the map's src attribute to the beach highlighted image, and so on.
 The syntax is

 ```js
 if (condition) {
     Do something;